mwbowers/mwbowers.github.io/manuals/migrations/differences-dgi-dgl.md

 Other differences may require additional artifacts in SQL Server, for example, logical fields whose type differs from that of the corresponding physical field cannot be updated and would require a trigger to reflect in the physical file any changes to the logical field.

+For reference, here are the [Maximum capacity specifications for SQL Server](https://learn.microsoft.com/en-us/sql/sql-server/maximum-capacity-specifications-for-sql-server).

 ## Object Considerations

 | **ITEM** | **DG/400** | **DGL** | **Code Remediation** |